 A credit card is essentially a loan.
-Every time you use the card for a purchase, or to get cash from an ATM, for an overdraft advance on your checking, or make a transfer in Online Banking, you are borrowing money.
+Every time you use the card for a purchase, or to get cash from an ATM, for an overdraft advance on your checking, or make a transfer in Digital Banking, you are borrowing money.
 As with other loans, you'll pay interest for money you use for as long as you use it.
 Credit card interest is also called "Finance Charges".

 Transactions on a credit card fall into four main categories:

 DCU credit card interest rates and those of most card issuers are based on your credit history.
 If you consistently pay your bills on or ahead of time, you will be rewarded with a good credit score.
 A good credit score will qualify you for lower interest rates and will ultimately save you a lot of money.
 However, paying your bill late or less than the minimum amount due will cost you in fees, can result in an increase in your credit card interest rate and even drop your credit score.

 A credit card is a very convenient way to buy things and it is safer than carrying cash.

 When you make purchases during the billing cycle, we give you until the payment due date to pay the balance down to zero before we begin charging interest on the money you've used.
 If you do that every month, you're getting at least 25 days of use of that money for free.